SamOdum/hakunatechnologies/src/pages/products/index.md

     alt: A row of solar-powered lights
     image: /img/products-grid1.jpg
 testimonials:
-  - author: 'Udezue Previous '
+  - author: 'Mr. Udezue Previous '
     quote: >-
       I have known Darlignton since 2008.
 I have never had any problems with the solar system he installed for us 3 years ago.
 I recommend him 100%.